This Chocolate Kahlua & Cream Bundt Cake is the most ultimate moist chocolate Kahlua bundt cake with a Kahlua cream glaze drizzled on top! Yum, right?

 It's super yummy in coffee, Kahlua and creams and Mind Erasers.
 Watch out for those Mind Erasers.
 Talk about hangover and a half, they are dangerous!
 I'll just stick to this cake and coffee for now. 😉

 I am in love with this Home-made Chocolate Kahlua & Cream Bundt Cake!
-It's a gorgeous dessert for any kind of special occasion.
+It's a gorgeous dessert for any kind of special occasion and who doesn't get excited for a dessert with booze in it!?
+It's fun!
 I hope you enjoy it!
 Happy Baking and here's the recipe!

 Liquor Based Desserts Anyone?